 - For unique areas, it may be necessary to create area-specific development overlays or regulatory controls, but this will be the exception rather than the norm.

-The content of Sector Development Plans that was still relevant, effective, and representative of a neighborhood's vision for future development was retained by carrying it into the updated Comp Plan (goals and policies); the IDO (regulations), where it can be better understood, monitored, and enforced; or as a historical document in Appendix D of the Comp Plan to inform the Community Planning Area Assessments.
+The content of Sector Development Plans that was still relevant, effective, and representative of a neighborhood's vision for future development was retained by carrying it into the updated Comprehensive Plan (goals and policies); the IDO (regulations), where it can be better understood, monitored, and enforced; or as a historical document in Appendix D of the Comprehensive Plan to inform the Community Planning Area Assessments.

 Read more in this 5-page handout.